adobe/aem-spa-component-mapping/README_TEMPLATE.md

 The [technical documentation](https://www.adobe.com/go/aem6_4_docs_spa_en) is already available, but if you are unable to solve your problem or you found a bug you can always create an issue or through other means [contact us](https://www.adobe.com/go/aem6_4_support_en) and ask for help!

+### Contributing !heading

+Contributions are welcome!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

+### Licensing !heading

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.